kirstengott/curriculum_vitae/CV.md

 ## The University of Wisconsin Madison

-\textbf{Genomic diversification of the parasite \textit{Escovopsis} across the evolutionary history of the fungus-growing ant-microbe symbiosis}
+Genomic diversification of the parasite \textit{Escovopsis} across the evolutionary history of the fungus-growing ant-microbe symbiosis

 - Smithsonian Tropical Reserch Institute  Tupper Talks \textbf{Talk} \hfill 2022